Universal Relations with Dynamical Tides

 To begin understanding the differences in the tidal response predicted by the three approaches, we first examine how the tidal deformability $\Lambda(\omega)$ for all three approaches varies with the stellar compactness $C$ for several fixed values of the frequency $\omega$, focusing on a representative EOS (SLy).
 At small frequencies, such as at $f_\text{GW} = 200$Hz, the three methods should produce very similar results, and this is indeed what we observe in the left panel of Fig.~\ref{fig:lambdas_200_1300}: the three lines lie on top of each other.
-At higher values of frequency, however, such as $f_\text{GW} = 1300 $Hz, the three methods start to differ from one another, with the approximations becoming less representative of the fully dynamical response, which can be seen in the right panel of Fig.~\ref{fig:lambdas_200_1300}.
-At these frequencies, observe that the effective-one-mode description is less accurate than the Taylor series expansion for the majority of the compactness.
+At higher values of frequency, however, such as $f_\text{GW} = 1300 $Hz, the three methods start to differ from one another, highlighting the need for more careful modeling in this regime.